Meet Chandra from Wpshoppe.com

 What travelers want is accessibility.
 The missing part of the puzzle in Pokhara is just that.
 It has hotels, infrastructure, beauty, adventure, hospitality etc. It needs the co-branding.
 (Goa could be perfect).
 Tie in with an established tourist hot spot that compliments it by building an International Airport.

 Tag-line: Come Sun-bathe in the beaches of Goa , party hard and then fly off to watch the highest mountains in the world while boating in a lake.
-Then raft down for some adventures in in Seti and Marsyangdi river and top it off elephant riding and rhino watching nearby Chitwan and then back to the beaches of Goa with some more crazy parties to top it off.
+Then raft down for some adventures in in Seti and Marsyangdi river and top it off elephant riding and rhino watching nearby Chitwan and then back to

 Its an old concept but frankly it’s a winner: